 If any of the above tests indicate your subwoofer is not working properly, you should review and confirm with your AV receiver manual on how to properly activate and set-up your home theater subwoofer.

-Subwoofer Check Track is available as a $0.99 in-app purchase in either app.
+Subwoofer Check Track is available as a $0.99 in-app purchase.

 In part 2 of my amp vs modeling shootout, we put the high gain capabilities of several amp modeling software products to the test by pitting them against a venerable hard rock and metal favorite, the Peavey 5150/6505 tube amp.